A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Haydys--Witten equations and their specializations

 We denote the corresponding differential operator by

-\end{definition}
+\end{Definition}

-If $B=0$ the Haydys-Witten equations provide a five-dimensional analogue of the anti-self-dual equations that underlie Donaldson-Floer theory on 4-manifolds.
-This special case was studied from a slightly different perspective in \cite{Fan1996}.
+If $B=0$ the Haydys--Witten equations provide a five-dimensional analogue of the anti-self-dual equations that underlie Donaldson--Floer theory on 4-manifolds.
+This special case was studied from a slightly different perspective in~\cite{Fan1996}.

-As mentioned already above, the perspective from supersymmetric Yang-Mills theory suggests that the Haydys-Witten equations have an interpretation in the six-dimensional $\mathcal{N}=(2,0)$ SCFT.
-In fact they can be obtained via dimensional reduction in several, closely related ways: from six-dimensional equations \cite[sec.
-5]{Witten2011}, from octonionic monopole equations on seven-manifolds with $G_2$ holonomy, or from $\operatorname{Spin}(7)$-instantons on eight-manifolds \cite{Cherkis2015}.
-The octonionic structure is closely related to the 10d $\mathcal{N}=1$ super-Poincaré algebra.
+As mentioned already above, the perspective from supersymmetric Yang--Mills theory suggests that the Haydys--Witten equations have an interpretation in the six-dimensional $\mathcal{N}=(2,0)$ SCFT.
+In fact they can be obtained via dimensional reduction in several, closely related ways: from six-dimensional equations~\cite[Section~5]{Witten2011}, from octonionic monopole equations on seven-manifolds with $G_2$ holonomy, or from $\operatorname{Spin}(7)$-instantons on eight-manifolds~\cite{Cherkis2015}.
+The octonionic structure is closely related to the 10d $\mathcal{N}=1$ super-Poincar\'e algebra.